-For these reasons, let’s keep the Austin Peanut Butter crackers away from your dog’s reach.
+For these reasons, let’s keep the Austin Peanut Butter Crackers away from your dog’s reach.

 Dextrose is unnecessary in a dog’s diet

-Unless your furry friends have low blood sugar or hypoglycemic, dextrose is not necessary in their daily diet.
+Unless your furry friends have low blood sugar or are hypoglycemic, dextrose is not necessary for their daily diet.
 Dextrose is usually administered to dogs as a form of treatment such as through dextrose injection in order to bring their blood sugar level up.
 Thus, our furry pups do not need dextrose in their diet.

 Excessive salt can cause sodium-ion poisoning in dogs

-One of the Austin Peanut Butter crackers contains 50 mg of sodium.
+One of the Austin Peanut Butter Crackers contains 50 mg of sodium.
 That is a lot of sodium for a dog.
 Although our canine pups need salt to have proper cell functions, too much salt intake can harm their health.

 Our furry friends should only have their salt intake from their main meal and not from snacks.

-You’ll want to keep a close eye on your four-legged pups if they’ve consumed more than one Austin Peanut Butter cracker to see signs of sodium poisoning.
+You’ll want to keep a close eye on your four-legged pups if they’ve consumed more than one Austin Peanut Butter Cracker to see signs of sodium poisoning.